Yashh-G/zero-day-research/README.md

 ### **CVE-2025-9746**
 #### Campcodes Hospital Management System Edit Doctor Specialization edit-doctor-specialization.php cross site scripting (XSS)
+**Description:**
+A vulnerability was detected in Campcodes Hospital Management System 1.0.
+This affects an unknown function of the file /admin/edit-doctor-specialization.php of the component Edit Doctor Specialization Page.
+The manipulation results in cross site scripting.
+The attack may be launched remotely.
+The exploit is now public and may be used.
 ##### References:
 - **NVD Link: [https://nvd.nist.gov/vuln/detail/CVE-2025-9746](https://nvd.nist.gov/vuln/detail/CVE-2025-9746)**
 - **CVE Details: [https://www.cvedetails.com/cve/CVE-2025-9746/](https://www.cvedetails.com/cve/CVE-2025-9746/)**